veliovgroup/meteor-snippets/pwa/README.md

 - Manually minify Service Worker file, *if necessary*.

 While it looks like a lot of extra-things to do, in fact once you got it stable serving its purpose this file won't have much of the changes.
 We decided that 4 manual actions doesn't match possible efforts to automate this process.
 Perhaps 3-5 lines `.sh`ell script can automate at least 2 steps from above :)

+## Get all assets

+To get ServiceWorker running you will need set of "assets", best way to generate and copy-paste it in your project from [realfavicongenerator](https://realfavicongenerator.net)

 ## Create static sw.js